 Professor Michael Elliott’s fascination with nerd culture and fan communities inspires his teaching and research.

-Michael Elliott, associate professor in the Department of Sociology, Anthropology & Criminal Justice, fosters student engagement in his globalization course by relating his unique academic interests to the lives of his sociology-anthropology students.
+Michael Elliott, professor in the Department of Sociology, Anthropology & Criminal Justice, fosters student engagement in his globalization course by relating his unique academic interests to the lives of his sociology-anthropology students.

 One of Elliott’s current research projects focuses on the rise of nerd culture.
 Within nerd culture, Elliott is fascinated by the passion that individuals have for their interests as well as the strong social bonds these groups create.